rrogerc/smr_scheduler/README.md

 - Upload the created excel sheet on google drive instead of just creating it in the repo?
 - Email it to the president?

-- [x] Calendar integration, so people can subscribe on their calendar app to see only their scheduled time slots.
-Also allows people to check the schedule from their phone.
+~~Calendar integration, so people can subscribe on their calendar app to see only their scheduled time slots.
+Also allows people to check the schedule from their phone.~~ ✅

 Make it clear that the UCID in the form is the important part.